Young American Creative Patriotic Scholarship

 Each year, more than 4,000 high school students from across the country participate in the VFW Auxiliary's Young American Creative Patriotic Art Contest.
 The contest began in 1979 to recognize up-and-coming artists and encourage patriotism in youth.
+View the 2020-2021 state winners or all the previous first-place national winners.

 Who is Eligible to Apply?